anhnch/react-native-pin-code/README.md

 # React Native Pincode

 This component is inspired by https://github.com/jarden-digital/react-native-pincode.
-The layout looks similar but I rewrite in typescript, simpler, more organized, and just enough options.
+The layout looks similar but I rewrite in typescript, simpler, more organized and just enough options.
 I also add the Reset PIN code feature.
 I rewrite for personal usage, so the business logic is very limited.
 If you find this useful, you can suggest improvements.

 The options look intimidating but don't worry.
 Almost all of them are optional.